 FlixBus is a young mobility provider that has been changing the way millions of people travel in Europe over the past 3 years.
-As a combination of a tech-startup, an e-commerce-platform and a transportation company, FlixBus was able to establish Europe's largest intercity bus network in the shortest amount of time.
+As a combination of tech-startup, e-commerce-platform and transportation company, FlixBus was able to establish Europe's largest intercity bus network in the shortest amount of time.

-Thanks to a user-friendly booking system and an extensive route network, we can offer travellers the opportunity to experience the world no matter the size of their budget.
-Our green coaches comply with the highest safety and environmental standards, so that we can offer a sustainable and convenient alternative to private transport.
+Thanks to a user-friendly booking system and an extensive route network, we can offer travellers the opportunity to experience the world no matter their budget.
+Our green buses comply with the highest safety and environmental standards, so that we can offer a sustainable and convenient alternative to private transport.
 We provide the highest level of comfort.

 Our success can be attributed to the digitization of traditional bus travel.
 With technological advancements like our e-ticketing system, the FlixBus-App, free Wi-Fi on board and GPS Live Tracking, we have been revolutionizing the bus travel industry.
 Through smart network planning and dynamic price management, we provide our customers with great offers.
 We also rely closely on partnerships with small and medium-sized enterprises: our regional bus partners – often family-owned companies with decades of experience, are responsible for our green FlixBus fleet.
 This is where the innovation and start-up spirit of FlixBus meets the experience and know-how of traditional SMBs.